dariye/pd/README.md

 ## Future plan

-Just like @andreasmcdermott's [`micro-gallery`](https://github.com/andreasmcdermott/micro-gallery) lib, I would like to make this a tool available to anyone.
+Just like @andreasmcdermott 's [`micro-gallery`](https://github.com/andreasmcdermott/micro-gallery) lib, I would like to make this a tool available to anyone.
 The goal is to be able to host a site like mine on pretty much any environment that supports `markdown`.
 Just like my site, you will be able to read your blog posts on GitHub, the web, or any place else.
 I would like to call it `micro-site`.

 ## Acknowledgements
 - [`micro-gallery`](https://github.com/andreasmcdermott/micro-gallery)